ellenmelon989/projects/elevator/README.md

 - completes all tasks in one direction before heading in the other
 - if same floor inputted multiple times in one instruction batch, elevator will group those all as if simultaneous and perform the net action
 - start with no passengers inside elevator on ground floor (0), so the first thing the elevator will do is pickup no matter what

-- no link between building or elevator in curr setup; could make it more complex with multiple of each - use Thread
 - assumes avg weight for each passenger

-- needs obstruction sensor
-- emergency button not really implemented
+## Could Change:
+- could make an elevator belong to a building explicitly
+- could make it more complex with multiple of each - Thread
-- haven't done holding doors open or closed
+- obstruction sensor or holding the doors open/closed
-- can make it so that you can input commands as the elevator is moving
+- can allow commands to be implemented as the elevator is moving
-## Bugs: